 - A Dissertation on the Establishments made by Mahomedan Conquerors in Indostan, 1775.

-Later influential colonial historians of India such as Mountstuart Elphinstone (1779–1859) and Henry Miers Elliot (1808–1853) turned Orme’s observations into demonstrated truths by the mid-nineteenth century.
-Some nationalist historians, and in rare cases postcolonial historians, have continued to hold the view that “History” came into being in India with modernity.3.
-This is the view that Chatterjee criticizes.4 While Chatterjee’s correction is commendable, I cannot help, per habit, think that blanket dismissals of Orientalist historiography are in need of a corrective as well.
+Later influential colonial historians of India such as Mountstuart Elphinstone (1779—1859) and Henry Miers Elliot (1808—1853) turned Orme's observations into demonstrated truths by the mid-nineteenth century.
+Some nationalist historians, and in rare cases postcolonial historians, have continued to hold the view that "History" came into being in India with modernity. ((This is different than the view that "History as a discipline" was introduced by the Europeans in colonial India.
+Dipesh Chakrabarty's recent piece in Public Culture deals with that and I still want to discuss that separately)).
+This is the view that Chatterjee criticizes. ((She is not alone.
+See Rao, Shulman and Subrahmanyam, Textures of Time: Writing History in South India 1600-1800)) While Chatterjee's correction is commendable, I cannot help, per habit, think that blanket dismissals of Orientalist historiography are in need of a corrective as well.

 So, here is something else to chew on from Alexander Dow - one of the earliest historians in India: